Irenegathoni/irenegathoni/README.md

 # Hi there, I'm Irene Gathoni

 I'm a Data Analyst based in Nyahururu, Kenya, passionate about transforming raw data into clear, actionable insights.
-I use tools like Excel, Power BI, Python, and SQL to explore patterns, build dashboards, and solve real-world problems — one project at a time.
+I use tools like Excel, Power BI, Python, and SQL to explore patterns, build dashboards, and solve real-world problems ,one project at a time.

 ## What I Do
 - Analyze datasets across domains like music, finance, and housing